 Say Thank You

-- Be personalized.
-It should be addressed to a specific person and should reference something from your conversation that was particularly helpful, meaningful, or interesting.
+- Be customized to the interview(er).
+Reference something from your conversation that was particularly helpful, meaningful, or interesting.

 - Indicate next steps.
 If the person referred you to another friend or colleague, state your plan of action for contacting that person.
 If you plan to apply for a position after your interaction, indicate that, too.